 In 1971, psychology professor Philip Zimbardo created the Stanford Prison Experiment in which 24 college students were randomly assigned the roles of prison guards and prisoners at a makeshift jail on campus.
 The experiment was scheduled to run for two weeks.
-By Day Two, the guards were going far beyond just keeping the prisoners behind bars.
+By day two, the guards were going far beyond just keeping the prisoners behind bars.
 In scenes eerily similar to Abu Ghraib, prisoners were stripped naked, bags put on their heads and sexually humiliated.
 The two-week experiment had to be canceled after just six days.
-Zimbardo tells the full story of the landmark study in his new book, “The Lucifer Effect." [rush transcript included]
+Zimbardo tells the full story of the landmark study in his new book, “The Lucifer Effect.” [includes rush transcript]

-In 1971, psychology professor Philip Zimbardo created an experiment at Stanford University in which 24 male college students were randomly assigned the roles of prison guards and prisoners at a makeshift jail on campus.
+In 1971, psychology professor Philip Zimbardo created an experiment at Stanford University in which 24 male college students were randomly assigned the roles of prison guards and prisoners at a makeshift jail on campus, actually in the psychology building.
 The experiment was scheduled to run for two weeks.
-By Day Two, the guards were going far beyond keeping the prisoners behind bars.
+By day two, the guards were going far beyond keeping the prisoners behind bars.
 In scenes eerily similar to Abu Ghraib, prisoners were stripped naked, bags put on their heads and sexually humiliated.
-The guards had become dangerously sadistic and the prisoners were breaking down emotionally.
+The guards had become dangerously sadistic, and the prisoners were breaking down emotionally.
 The two-week experiment had to be canceled after just six days.

-PROFESSOR ZIMBARDO: Welcome Amy.
-I’m so happy to be here, thank you.
+PHILIP ZIMBARDO: Welcome, Amy.
+I’m so happy to be here.
+Thank you.

 AMY GOODMAN: Well, why don’t you begin by just explaining, setting the stage for us, how did this experiment begin?